-So robotics is certainly not about taking jobs away, but about creating new ones by making work more meaningful and profitable.
+So what is the answer to the question “Will robots steal your job?”.
+Robotics is certainly not about taking jobs away, but about creating new ones by making work more meaningful and profitable.
 The role of the robot is to work alongside humans and act as a tool to make work processes easier and more human.

 - Robots do not take jobs, but contribute to the creation of new jobs.

 - The role of a robot is to work alongside humans and act as a tool to make people’s jobs easier.

 - In our view, there are human jobs and robot jobs.
 Robots should be harnessed for jobs that are stressful or dangerous for humans and/or that waste human potential.

 - Acquiring a robot frees people for more meaningful, more creative tasks where they can make better use of their potential.